frida/vala/README.md

 Instructions on how to build the latest version of Vala.
 These can be modified to build a specific release.

+**NOTE** For the Frida build, Meson should be used instead of autotools.

 ### Step One:
 Install the following packages: